 A lot of work is presently going into a new aspect of this website, which I hope will soon debut under the name of Tridentine Archive.

-The Archive among other things, will be representing to the twenty-first century certain older out-of-copyright texts, which deal not only with the Sacred Heart, but also the entire Tridentine period of the Church, of which it might be said that the Cult of the Sacred Heart was the principle devotion.
+The Archive, among other things, will offer the Twenty-First century certain older out-of-copyright texts, which deal not only with the Sacred Heart, but also the entire Tridentine period of the Church, of which it might be said that the Cult of the Sacred Heart was the principle devotion.

 I also hope to be writing much more about this epoch of the Church and why this Archive is being created.

 Much more along these lines is coming.
-But today I thought I would just offer a little preview of what is in the works:
+But today I thought I would just offer a little preview or snippets of what is in the works.

 To help orient readers of this Tridentine Archive, I thought I would give a small timeline of events relevant to understanding what may be called the epoch of the Tridentine Church.

-Properly speaking, this epoch would be usually regarded as that spanning the period from 1549 the beginning of the Council of Trent (from which the word Tridentine) to Vatican II, whose aftermath was to bury so many features of the previous epoch, including, though certainly not limited to, the Tridentine Mass.
+Properly speaking, this epoch would be usually regarded as that spanning the period from 1545 the beginning of the Council of Trent (from which the word Tridentine) to Vatican II, whose aftermath was to bury so many features of the previous epoch, including, though certainly not limited to, the Tridentine Mass . . .

 1670s: Beginnings in Paray-le-Monial, France, of the pre-eminent Tridentine Cultus – the Devotion to the Sacred Heart.
 Saint Margaret Mary has visions of the Sacred Heart calling for the public devotion.